Ryan Atkins: Warrington

-York City
+York City Knights

-On 15 September 2020, it was announced that Atkins would join York City for the 2021 season.
+On 15 September 2020, it was announced that Atkins would join York City Knights for the 2021 season.

 On 13 November 2020 the RFL announced a three-month ban for Atkins for placing a bet on former club Wakefield Trinity.
 Atkins retired at the end of the 2021 season.

 International career

 His impressive club form earned him a call-up and was named in the England training squad for the 2008 Rugby League World Cup.